 In 2012, the FDA established a new Breakthrough Therapy designation, which is intended to expedite the development and review of products that treat serious or life-threatening conditions where "preliminary clinical evidence indicates that the drug may demonstrate substantial improvement over existing therapies on one or more clinically significant endpoints, such as substantial treatment effects observed early in clinical development."
 The designation of a product candidate as a Breakthrough Therapy provides potential benefits that include but are not limited to more frequent meetings with the FDA to discuss the development plan for the product candidate and ensure collection of appropriate data needed to support approval; more frequent written correspondence from FDA about such things as the design of the proposed clinical trials and use of biomarkers; intensive guidance on an efficient drug development program; organizational commitment involving senior managers; and eligibility for rolling review and priority review.
 Breakthrough Therapy designation does not change the standards for product approval.
-The FDA can also rescind Breakthrough Therapy designation in the event that the program no longer meets the criteria for eligibility.
-This could occur if a new therapy is approved and the existing data no longer show a substantial improvement over the new therapy.
-We have obtained Breakthrough Therapy designation for our CRS-207 and GVAX Pancreas combination.
-Despite the potential advantages of Breakthrough Therapy designation, we may fail to maintain the designation or ultimately obtain regulatory approval of CRS-207 and GVAX Pancreas, and if we do obtain approval, we may fail to do so on an accelerated basis.
+The FDA can also rescind Breakthrough Therapy designation if the designation is no longer supported by subsequent data.
+We have obtained Breakthrough Therapy designation for our CRS-207 and GVAX Pancreas combination, but we may fail to maintain the designation.
 In addition, while we intend to seek Breakthrough Therapy designation for other product candidates, we may never receive such designation.